jdeath/Hubspace-Homeassistant/README.md

 On/Off,Brightness: PIR switch (HPDA311CWB)

-Outlets (HPKA315CWB) work with on/off.
+Outlets (HPKA315CWB) work with on/off on both outputs.

+Landscape Transformer works with on/off on all 3 outputs.
+System-wide Watts and voltage available as attribute in first output entity

 I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
 Please contact me if good with websockets.
 The websocket system pushes bad data at first, which messses up the connection.
 I need a way to ignore that data.